 AFTER THE RESIDENCY

-The East Harlem Teaching Residency prepares aspiring teachers for full-time teaching roles at East Harlem Scholars Academies, East Harlem district schools, and the broader New York district school community.
-Residents will receive job placement support to help them find the best-fit role for them.
+The East Harlem Teaching Residency prepares aspiring teachers for full-time teaching roles at East Harlem Scholars Academies and other East Harlem district and charter schools.

 Teaching Residents have access to a variety of networks, including EHTP, East Harlem Scholars Academies, and Hunter College.
 Access to these organizations committed to improving students’ educational outcomes will allow Residents to build relationships with like-minded educators dedicated to serving students.

 The Residency is a truly amazing program that’s designed to help us become the best teachers we can be.
 We are given so much support and coaching in order to build our skills and confidence as teachers.
 We are given chances to be in real classrooms with children and learn what that means as educators.”

 EHTP is really dedicated to equity and social justice.
 We spend hours in professional development talking about these core topics.
 Then we go back to the classroom and we are geared to making sure our students understand that they are active agents of social change, how that looks, and how can we support that growth for them.”

 Now accepting applications for the 2019-2020 Teaching Residency.